muchitto/archive-frontend/README.md

 yarn dev
 ```

 The site is also deployed to Vercel as I have not used it before and wanted to try it out (though currently it is only for the ease of hosting).
+Maybe in the future move this to google cloud or something.

 ## Things that I want to implement someday
 * A specific item view.
 Currently it is only a frontend to the search.